-Each engine and stern drive package is unique and quite complex.
-A select portion of the maintenance items are covered in this chapter including general lubrication specifications and periodic maintenance.
-Because of the advanced ignition and fuel injection systems used on marine engines it is best to contact your Regal dealer for more of the detailed service procedures.
+A select portion of maintenance items are covered in this chapter.
+Since advanced ignition and fuel injection systems are used on outboard engines along with special factory training and tools it is best to contact your Regal dealer for more of the detailed service procedures.

 AVOID ENGINE DAMAGE!

-FOLLOW ALL ENGINE BREAK-IN PROCEDURES

-AS RECOMMENDED BY THE ENGINE MANUFACTURER.
-FAILURE TO FOLLOW THE BREAKIN PROCEDURE MAY VOID THE ENGINE AND
+FOLLOW ALL ENGINE BREAK-IN PROCEDURES AS RECOMMENDED BY THE ENGINE MANUFAC-TURER.
+FAILURE TO FOLLOW THE BREAK-IN PROCEDURE MAY VOID THE OUTBOARD ENGINE WARRANTY.

-STERN DRIVE WARRANTY.

 AVOID ENGINE DAMAGE!

-DO NOT RUN ENGINE AT A CONSTANT RPM

-FOR PROLONGED PERIODS OF TIME DURING
+DO NOT RUN ENGINE AT A CONSTANT RPM FOR PROLONGED PERIODS OF TIME DURING BREAK-IN PERIOD.

-BREAK-IN PERIOD.
 CHECK ENGINE OIL OFTEN.

 AVOID ENGINE DAMAGE!

-DO NOT RUN ENGINE OUT OF WATER UNLESS

-YOU HAVE AN OPTIONAL FLUSHETTE.

-FOLLOW MANUFACTURER'S ATTACHING &
+DO NOT RUN ENGINE OUT OF WATER UNLESS YOU HAVE AN OPTIONAL FLUSHETTE.
+FOLLOW MANUFACTURER'S ATTACHING & RUNNING INSTRUCTIONS.

-RUNNING INSTRUCTIONS.